abdallahalhomsi/SU-Learning-Companion/README.md

 ### Description
 SU Learning Companion is a mobile application built specifically for Sabancı University students to simplify their academic organization and study routines.
-University students often struggle to manage deadlines, track assignments, and keep up with study sessions across multiple platforms — using a mix of calendars, notes apps, messaging groups, and reminders.
+University students often struggle to manage deadlines and track assignments— using a mix of calendars, notes apps, exams, flashcards, and reminders.
 This constant switching between tools leads to disorganization, missed deadlines, and reduced study efficiency.

 SU Learning Companion solves this by bringing all essential academic tools into one unified platform.
 The app combines a course dashboard, assignment tracking, study timers, flashcards, and note-taking features — giving students a centralized and structured way to manage their academic life.

 ### Main Purpose — Problem the App Solves
 Students often rely on multiple apps to manage tasks, deadlines, and study plans, which leads to confusion and missed work.
 This app solves that problem by centralizing all academic tools and providing one organized, simple-to-use system.

+### Motivation
+Our motivation behind **SU Learning Companion** was to create a meaningful improvement in the daily academic lives of Sabancı University students.
+We observed that students often rely on scattered tools—calendars, note apps, messaging platforms, and reminders—which leads to disorganization, missed deadlines, and inefficient study habits.
+We wanted to change that by designing a **single, mobile-first solution** that brings everything together in one place.

+By centralizing courses, exams, homework, notes, resources, flashcards, and schedules into a unified application, our goal is to help students study more effectively, stay organized, and ultimately **perform better academically and achieve higher grades**.
+SU Learning Companion is built not just as an app, but as a practical academic assistant that supports students throughout their semester and helps them focus on what truly matters—learning and success.

 ## Firebase Backend & State Management
 Step 3 transforms the Step 2 UI prototype into a **fully functional, data-driven application** by integrating **Firebase Authentication**, **Cloud Firestore**, **Provider-based state management**, and **local persistence**.